 At the end of 2014 and in cooperation with the Seoul government, Roll the Dice Pictures (RTD) released #HappySeoul, a not-for-profit music video tribute to the Pharrell Williams 24-Hours-of-Happy internet trend.
-The video featured thousands of citizens and expats, young and old, who all came out to sing and dance to the catchy tune.
-They were filmed in the streets of Seoul.
-It amassed a whopping two-hundred-thousand views and RTD was all over the press.
+It went viral immediately and RTD was all over the press.

-But even while the company made strides in the areas of commercial, corporate and music video filmmaking, RTD never lost sight of its original goal: making movies.
-After one of their scripts made noise in Hollywood by taking second place at the prestigious Slamdance Screenplay Competition at the WGA in Los Angeles, RTD received interest from the established studios in the Korean film industry and was joined by screenwriter Sua Kwak, who helped take the company’s objectives forward by co-writing Korean-based stories that married the genres and aesthetics of Western and Korean cinema.
+But even while the company made strides in the areas of commercial, corporate and music video filmmaking, RTD never lost sight of its original goal: making films.
+After one of their scripts made noise in Hollywood by taking second place at the prestigious Slamdance Screenplay Competition at the WGA in Los Angeles, RTD received interest from established studios in the Korean film industry.

 RTD is now in the development of its own feature films.